hubmapconsortium/antibody-api/README.md

 ### Search API Configuration Changes

-search-api:src/instance/search-config.yaml: Add the following to the end of the file.
+Add the following to the end of the file `search-api:src/instance/search-config.yaml`.
 This will add the Antibody API Elastic Search index to Search API.
 Note that the 'url' corresponds to the instance of ElasticSearch that is running in the Docker container.
 For running in the various environments, set the 'url' appropriately.